ZXShady/enchantum/docs/features.md

 ### `ENCHANTUM_CHECK_OUT_OF_BOUNDS_BY`

 - **Description**:
-A customizable macro that is set to a positive integeral value which allows enchantum to detect whether an enum was not fully reflected. it is by default `2`
+A customizable macro that is set to a positive integeral value which allows enchantum to detect whether an enum was not fully reflected. it is by default `2` for safety reasons.

 ```cpp
 #include <enchantum/enchantum.hpp>